 EWB NoVa conducted an assessment trip in November of 2015 to meet the residents, understand their concerns, and evaluate system inefficiency as well as the needs for repair and upgrades.
 Currently the water supply system consists of an aged network of PVC piping, sourced by three spring boxes of varying age and quality, supported by a series of storage tanks.
 Following the initial assessment trip, the team has identified additional water quality sampling needed to close the gaps in the information collected on the first trip.
 The team also discovered the need for changes to the oversight and management of the water system and has already begun working closely with the community water committee to begin implementing changes.

 The EWB-NoVa team is eager to consolidate support for this project, and anyone interested is encouraged to volunteer time, materials, and/or funding!
-For information, contact the team at email@example.com.
-Team meetings are held every 2nd Tuesday of the month immediately following the EWB General Body Meetings, and every 4th Tuesday of the month at 7 pm or on alternate dates as needed.
-All General Body Meetings are located at Virginia Tech’s Northern Virginia Center (7054 Haycock Rd, Falls Church, VA 22043).
+For information, contact the team at firstname.lastname@example.org.
+Team meetings are held every 2nd Tuesday of the month immediately following the EWB General Body Meetings, and every 4th Tuesday of the month at 7pm.
+All meetings are located at Virginia Tech’s Northern Virginia Center (7054 Haycock Rd, Falls Church, VA 22043).
 Students and professionals are welcome!